What is the Friendly Fire Collective?

 Our fellowship is bound together by: 1) Christian Mysticism 2) Revolutionary Leftism and 3) Direct Action.

-Our hope is to strengthen and connect the forming Christian/Religious Left.
+Our hope is to strengthen the forming Christian/Religious Left and provide spiritual and pastoral care to revolutionaries.

 Are you Quakers?